 The easy answer is, “yes.”
 But we all know there are no easy answers.

-To examine the problem, we need to walk backwards from the gateway along the path that lead to heroin addiction driven by prescription pills.
+To examine the problem, we need to walk backwards from the gateway along the path that leads to heroin addiction driven by prescription pills.
 That path takes us back to 1984, when the Food and Drug Administration approved the synthetic opiate Vicodin, followed by OxyContin in 1995 and Percocet in 1999.
 That was 15 years ago.
 But heroin, which is processed from morphine which is a naturally occurring opiate, has been around since 1874.

 Heroin use in the United States has spiked in the last ten years.
 Nationally, heroin overdose deaths increased 45 percent from 2006 to 2010.